Engelberg/better-cond/README.md

 # better-cond

 A variation on cond which sports let bindings, when-let bindings and implicit else.
+The version for Clojure 1.8 and below is version 1.0.1.
+If you are using Clojure 1.9, check out [version 2.0.0](https://github.com/Engelberg/better-cond/tree/v2.0.0).

 ## Usage